stacksmith/harn/notes.md

+## Loading Address of Function

+Unfortunately, the compiler assumes a GOT exists, and generates a load from the GOT with an offset...

+   0:	48 8b 05 00 00 00 00 	mov    0x0(%rip),%rax

+Since it can generate a call to the function, why does it not just emit an LEA?

+   0:   48 8D 05 00 00 00 00   	lea	rax,[rel .loop]	;

+compiling with `-fno-pie -fno_PIE` results in a 32-bit fixed addressing wit an R_X86_64_32 absolute relocation!

+   0:	be 00 00 00 00       	mov    $0x0,%esi

+## Forth/C bridge...
+Let's say we have a datastack pointer in eax, return stack in esp;.
+For C, we take parameters in rdi,rsi,rdx,rcx,r8,r9 so a call a c func with 2 params and return  a b call

+    xchg eax,esp     ;DSP             ;
+    pop rsi
+	pop rdi
+	xchg eax,esp     ;RSP; eax=DSP
+	xchg eax,ebx     ; preserve DSP
+	call ...
+	xchg eax,ebx     ; retore DSP to eax; ebx=return
+	xchg eax,esp     ;DSP
+	push rbx         ;if returning 1

+to call a forth function from c as q=add(a,b), we need to invoke a thunk with
+	xchg eax,ebx     ;restore DSP
+	xchg eax,esp     ;DSTACK
+	push rsi
+	push rdi
+	xchg eax,esp     ;RSTACK
+	call forth fun
+	xchg eax,esp     ;DSTACK
+	pop  rax
+	xchg rax,rbx     ;ebx = result
+	xchg eax,esp     ;DSTACK  ;eax=rsp

 ##
 `repl_compile` invokes the compiler build script, which incorporates the user function or data unit contained in `unit.c`.
 The compiler leaves us with an ELF object file, and an info.txt file with headers (the last one will match the compiled function, if it was a function).